CHERTS/ansible-zabbix-agent-dbmon/README.md

 ## Installation

-Installing this role is very simple: `ansible-galaxy install cherts.ansible_zabbix_agent_dbmon`
+Installing this role is very simple: `ansible-galaxy install cherts.zabbix-agent-dbmon`

 This will install the zabbix-agent-dbmon role into your `roles` directory.